Association of Early Childhood Educators of Alberta (AECEA)

 Resources and links shared with us by Heather Raymond, including links to resources, her PowerPoint presentation, and an electronic version of an article she shared at the meeting.
 All can be found here.

 The Edmonton Chamber of Voluntary Organizations serves non-profits and charities in the Alberta capital region and offers a wide variety of events, workshops, and webinars beneficial to non-profit professionals.
 Check out their calendar of events.
-You can also subscribe to the ECVO newsletter here.

 Live Active is a collaborative strategy to encourage Edmontonians of all ages, abilities and interests to enjoy the benefits of physical activity.